-Fact Sheet 3: Sizing a rainwater tank Small Medium Large Broad , and the second The effectiveness of a rainwater tank installation is influencedHow often it rains (rainfall patterns or rainfall frequency)How hard it rains (rainfall intensity). by: There are two key questions that affect the size of the tank: How big is your roof?
+Small Medium Large Broad Fact Sheet 3: Sizing a rainwater tank • The effectiveness of a rainwater tank installation is influenced by: How often it rains (rainfall patterns or rainfall frequency) How hard it rains (rainfall intensity).
+There are two key questions that affect the size of the tank: How big is your roof?
 How will the water be used (for toilet flushing or garden watering)?
-How to calculate appropriate tank size Calculate roof area (m2) Decide if you are using the water for toilet flushing, garden using the water for toilet flushing. use, or both.
-Toilet flushing Calculate how many people per 100m2 of roof area Read off the supply reliability for desired tank size.
-Outdoor use Calculate the garden area that you water Determine garden area per 100m of roof area Example: Toilet flushing A typical household example is shown below. • Roof area = 250 m 2 Figure 1: Rainwater tank si toilet flushing in Melbourn zing curve ie e for
+How to calculate appropriate tank size 1.
+Calculate roof area (m) 2.
+Decide if you are using the water for toilet flushing, garden use, or both.
+Toilet flushing Calculate how many people per 100m of roof area Read off the supply reliability for desired tank size.
+Outdoor use Calculate the garden area that you water Determine garden area per 100m of roof area Example: Toilet flushingFigure 1: Rainwater tank stolet flushing in MelbourA typical household example is shown below.toilet flushing in Melbour• Roof area = 250 m2Tank sizes for ne elbourne